Salzburg Sightseeing near Salzburg

 - You can hike well in and around the Salzburg Open-Air Museum.
 We recommend comfortable walking shoes for the hike.

-- Practically for traveling is one backpackin which you drink, Brotzeit, a Jacket and store odds and ends.
-One Lunch box and other practical utensils for hiking can be found here.
+- Practically for traveling is one backpackin which you drink, snack, a Jacket and store odds and ends.
+One lunch box and other practical utensils for hiking can be found here.

 - You are well equipped for hikes in the Salzburg area with this one Hiking map*.
 If you are planning more hikes in the area, you can find it here Hiking guide *.